 The oldest of these islands, Kauai, is six million years old.
 Next oldest is Oahu, formed between 2 and 4 million years ago; it has not had any active lava flow for perhaps 100,000 years.
 Continuing to the southeast, Maui is younger, under 2 million years old; its last hot lava was in 1790 and remnants of that flow are still visible.
 The Big Island is the baby, just one million years old, with active volcanoes that are slowly adding to its southeast coastline.
 Twenty miles offshore and not yet visible is Lō’ihi Seamount, an underwater volcano that will emerge from the ocean to become an additional Hawaiian island in a mere 100,000 years or so.

 Although each of the islands started as a lump of hot lava, they’ve been busily evolving since then.
 Congealed lava is eroded into small particles by rain and wind.
 Its further evolution into soil requires a buildup of organic material.

 The northeast part of each Hawaiian island is the windward side and receives the most rain.
 This rain not only weathers the lava, it nourishes windborne bacteria, seeds and spores.
-Ferns and ohia trees are first to establish themselves, followed by animals and other plants as the ground cover builds up.
+Ferns and ohia trees3 are first to establish themselves, followed by animals and other plants as the ground cover builds up.

 Based on the relative ages of the islands, we can expect that as we progress from Kauai to Oahu, Maui and then the Big Island, each island will be more rugged, less weathered and less lush with vegetation.
 Moreover, within each island the northeast part will be wettest with the densest vegetation, while the southwest part will be drier.